 The two Peter Cushing Dalek movies were shown in Singapore cinemas.

 The first was seen in at the Globe and the Ciros theatres in May 1967.

-The second film played at the Kong Chian theatre from June 1972, and later at the New Victory Theatre in December 1972, with Chinese subtitles.
-(The same subtitled edition was also shown in China and /or Hong Kong, and Malaysia.)
+The second film played at the Kong Chian theatre from June 1972, and later at the New Victory Theatre in December 1972, with Chinese subtitles (usually using the traditional characters which could be read by both Mandarin and Cantonese viewers.
+(The same subtitled edition was also shown in Malaysia and possibly also Hong Kong.)

 The sequel aired on television several years later: it was the Saturday Matinee on 5 March 1983, Channel 5, at 2.15pm.
 It was the "Pick of the Day" in the Straits Times, with the descriptor "Robots enslave men".